aliutiev/portfolio/School Projects/sql/README.md

-Sample projects

-Provides Python mysql.connector connection to a database.
+Projects use a mysql.connector connection to connect to a database and perform basic queries, A2 includes the use of a hopper.